Do you have questions about recording and storing your calls with CallVault? Good news — we have answers!

 For a sales seminar, it’s best to check with the carrier if they require any type of recordings, since sales seminars need to be registered with the carrier anyway.

 For an educational seminar, since the presentation is not plan specific, it should not need to be recorded.
-However, any appointments that are set up following this event that are conducted telephonically need to be recorded.
+However, any appointments following this event that are conducted telephonically or via video chat need to be recorded.

 What is the process and verbiage I need to use for a client who refuses recording?